 MSC-51 and ultrasonic sensor

-Distance measure using HC-SR04 ultrasonic sensor and MSC-51 MCU.
+Distance measure using HC-SR04 ultrasonic sensor and MSC-51 MCU in assembly language.

 A ultrasonic sensor is used to measure the distance using ultrasonic.